open-cluster-management-io/open-cluster-management-io.github.io/content/getting-started/install-cluster-lifecycle.md

    kubectl cluster-info
    ```

-3. Create the `open-cluster-management` namespace on the _cluster manager_ if you haven't already created it.
+3. Create the `open-cluster-management` namespace on the _cluster manager_ if you haven't already created it:
    ```Shell
    kubectl create ns open-cluster-management
    ```